TheCodeNoodle/mini_win_terminal/README.md

 # mini_win_terminal
-A simple C-based mini terminal emulator for Windows with built-in commands (cd, dir, ls, pwd, clear, help) and support for executing external programs.
+A simple C-based mini terminal emulator for Windows with built-in commands (cd, dir, ls, pwd, clear, help) and support for executing external programs (It works now but it's still a work in progress)